Number : Season 14, serial 6 of 6.

 First UK Broadcast : 26 February – 2 April 1977.

-Plot : The Doctor visits the Theatre, in Victorian London – in an attempt to “culture” Leela.
+Plot : The Doctor takes Leela to the Theatre, in Victorian London – in an attempt to provide some Leela some examples of “culture”.
 After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing – and decides to investigate.

 Whats good : Dark Victorian period piece, with a surprising lot of location work.
 Pygmalion, Phantom Of The Opera & Sherlock Holmes influenced.